 Visiting Pediatric Specialists

-Sometimes, children have specific medical conditions that require diagnosis and treatment by pediatricians with advanced training and deep experience in focused areas.
-However, the pediatric specialists in our region practice in Portland at the children’s hospitals, which can be a burden on local families who must travel for treatments.
+Sometimes children have medical conditions requiring diagnosis and treatment by pediatricians with specialized training and deep experience in focused areas of medicine.
+Most pediatric specialists in Oregon practice in Portland at one of several children’s hospitals, which can be a burden on local families who must travel for their visits.

-To help our patients and keep families at home, COPA has partnered with pediatric specialists from Portland hospitals: Randall Children’s Hospital at Legacy Emanuel and Doernbecher Children’s Hospital at OHSU.
-These visiting specialists listed below are able to see patients at regular clinic times at COPA’s Northwest Crossing location.
+To help our patients and keep families at home, COPA partners with Portland hospitals, Randall Children’s Hospital at Legacy Emanuel and Doernbecher Children’s Hospital at OHSU.
+As a result of our hosting relationship, the specialists listed below travel at regular intervals to Bend to see patients at COPA’s Northwest Crossing location.

 If you would like to schedule an appointment with these physicians, please call the phone number for that physician at their Portland medical office.
 COPA does not schedule appointments for these providers, however, our physicians may refer a patient to a specialist below, based on the patient’s medical needs.